doubleirish/OSCON_2015/README.md

 ### How to think in Go: Stories from a Perl developer turned Go developer - Daisuke Maki (HDE Inc)

 Go is quickly becoming one of the many must-have items in our toolboxes.
 In this talk I will describe the common pitfalls and misunderstandings for people who have an extensive background in interpreted languages like myself.
 I will tell you all about my failures so you don't have to repeat them!
+> Conor - Nothing as entertaining as other peoples mistakes.
+Easy to follow even if perl is not your religon of choice. so Goroutines are not threads or processes .
+Panics and errors are not the same as Exceptions.
+Inheritance doesn't exist in Go so don't try to write your own.

 *   00:34:45 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)